 - how to handle successes and failures.

-Jen Lilienstein is the founder of Kidzmet.com, learning personality type expert author of the award-winning book, A Parent’s Playbook for Learning, which helps parents, tutors and teachers understand how children’s learning personality tests can be used to help tailor curriculum and make learning more enjoyable for kids.
+Jen Lilienstein is the author of A Parent’s Playbook for Learning, which helps parents, tutors and teachers understand how children’s learning personality tests can be used to help tailor curriculum and make learning more enjoyable for kids.